MichaelJHTaggart/huskyblowjobs/README.md

 - Ad: "100% dog satisfaction guarantee"
 - Ad: “Think your dog deserves a blow job?
 We are better at it, hire us to do it instead!”
 - Ad: “Is your dog begging you for a blow job again?
 Let us handle it!”
-- Ad: Please don’t google our business…
+- Ad: "Please don’t google our business…"

 https://huskyblowjobs.com/